BZoennchen/Pages/_posts/2021-06-05-phd-defense.md

 title:  "PhD Defense"
 ---

-Today, I just wanna note that I finally finished my academic journey on the 21st of Mai by successfully defending my PhD thesis.
+Today, I just wanna note that I finally finished my academic journey on the 21st of May by successfully defending my PhD thesis.
 The thesis will be published very soon and I post it here on this website.

 The following text is from the preface of the thesis and describes my personal struggles during and my perspective on the journey.